HussienElgabry/datasharing/README.md

 You know the raw data are in the right format if you:

-1. Ran no software on the data
+1. Ran no software on the data.
-1. Did not modify any of the data values
+1. Did not modify any of the data values.
-1. You did not remove any data from the data set
+1. You did not remove any data from the data set.
-1. You did not summarize the data in any way
+1. You did not summarize the data in any way.

 If you made any modifications of the raw data it is not the raw form of the data.
 Reporting modified data as raw data is a very common way to slow down the analysis process, since the analyst will often have to do a